MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ---
 # basic_string Class

-The sequences controlled by an object of template class `basic_string` are the Standard C++ string class and are usually referred to as strings, but they should not be confused with the null-terminated C-style strings used throughout the C++ Standard Library.
+The sequences controlled by an object of type `basic_string` are the Standard C++ string class and are usually referred to as strings, but they should not be confused with the null-terminated C-style strings used throughout the C++ Standard Library.
 The Standard C++ string is a container that enables the use of strings as normal types, such as comparison and concatenation operations, iterators, C++ Standard Library algorithms, and copying and assigning with class allocator managed memory.
 If you need to convert a Standard C++ string to a null-terminated C-style string, use the [basic_string::c_str](#c_str) member.

 ## Syntax